EllieChen-Git/100-Days-of-Code-Challenge/README.md

-# Daily Standups
+# Daily Stand-ups

-- Peoeple in my cohort decided to create a standup channel on Slack, so we can share our achievements, blockers and goals with each other every day to keep us motived 💪 (Special credit to Harry :star:).
+- People in my cohort decided to create a stand-up channel on Slack, so we can share our achievements, blockers and goals with each other every day to keep us motived 💪 (Special credit to Harry :star:).

 - I decided to also keep a copy on my GitHub to remind myself how far I've come 👑